-Ans- there are two types of PL/SQL cursors-
+There are two types of PL/SQL cursors -

-- Explicit cursors– Explicit cursors are used for queries that return more than one row.
-It is a programmer-defined cursors for gaining more control over context area.
-In order to use explicit cursors, following steps are used-
+Explicit cursors– Explicit cursors are used for queries that return more than one row.
+It is a programmer-defined cursor for gaining more control over context area.
+In order to use explicit cursors, the following steps are used-

 Declare the cursor,

 Here, cursor name is the name given to the cursor and SELECT is used for returning rows to cursor active set.